All Products

 Document Center

-Security Center allows you to add self-managed Kubernetes clusters to Security Center for centralized management and risk detection.
-This topic describes how to add a self-managed Kubernetes cluster to Security Center.
+Security Center supports connecting self-managed Kubernetes clusters for centralized threat detection and risk management.
+This topic describes how to onboard a self-managed Kubernetes cluster to Security Center and, optionally, enable log-based threat detection.

-• If a self-managed Kubernetes cluster that you want to add is deployed in a virtual private cloud (VPC), the cluster must reside in the China (Hangzhou), China (Beijing), China (Shanghai), China (Shenzhen), or China (Hong Kong) region.
+• VPC-based clusters: The cluster must reside in China (Hangzhou), China (Beijing), China (Shanghai), China (Shenzhen), or China (Hong Kong).

 Prerequisites

-• A Kubernetes cluster is created on your server.
+• A Kubernetes cluster running on the target server

 firewall-cmd --permanent --add-forward-port=port=<Port A>:proto=tcp:toaddr=<192.168.XX.XX>:toport=<Port B>